Jasaur Kheri

 Majority of people in this village is Jat of Tehlan (in Jasaur) and Deswal (in Kheri) Gotra.

 Pradeep Deswal, a well known student leader in Haryana is also from this village.
 Pradeep holds a PhD in Law from MDU, Rohtak and has also contested the 2019 Lok Sabha elections.

 Atomic Research Centre

 Government of India has established a Global Centre for Nuclear Energy Partnership in the village in about 400 acre of land.
 This is the 6th Research and Development unit under the aegis of Department of atomic Energy.
 In future this centre will get direct connectivity to New Delhi Airport and will play pivotal role in Atomic Energy Research and Development.

 Expressways

-The Kundli-Manesar-Palwal 6 lane expressway passes through Jasaur Kheri village.
-KMP Expressway is also known as Western Peripheral Expressway.
-The starting point of Delhi–Amritsar–Katra Expressway is also Jasaur Kheri village.
+The 6 lane Western Peripheral Expressway passes through Jasaur Kheri village.
+Western Peripheral Expressway is also known as Kundli-Manesar-Palwal Expressway.
+The starting point of Delhi–Amritsar–Katra Expressway is also in Jasaur Kheri village.
+The Detailed Project Report (DPR) of 20 km Link Expressway from Jasaur Kheri to Rohini, Delhi is under process.

+After the completion of Link Expressway from Jasaur Kheri to Rohini, Delhi, Jasaur Kheri will become 1st and only village in the country with connectivity of three expressways.